 You can ask friends and family to serve as readers, but the very same fatigue can affect them also; not to mention that their interest can flag rather quickly.
 Truth be told, they are not nearly as committed as you are to this project.
 At some critical point, just before publication, you need a completely fresh set of eyes.
 Many people have written quite knowledgeably about maintaining your focus and regaining "fresh eyes".
 Some of the ideas include taking vacations, frequently switching between projects, or even shelving a project for months at a time.
 These are all good ideas, but at some point you want to publish your work.

-That is where we can help.
-Word Refiner is your last minute fresh eyes!
-Word Refiner does not want to see your first draft, nor your eleventh; but the twentieth or twenty-fifth.
-Just before publishing, contact us so we can serve you.
+That is where I can help.
+The Hyper-Speller at Word Refiner is your last minute fresh eyes!
+I do not want to see your first draft, nor your eleventh; I only want to see your last draft.
+Just before publishing, contact me so I can provide the greatest value to you.
 Now you can receive the most benefit by having the fresh eyes of Word Refiner scour out what remains of the dross from your masterpiece.

 Remember: Words Have Meaning and Spelling Makes a Difference.

 Copyright © 2015 Mark L Schultz

 An avid reader and hyper speller.
 I am a husband, father, and grandfather.

 "I'm very pleased with all your efforts.
 Twitter promotion and proofreading were beyond what I expected with a book review.
 Your suggestions throughout the process of refining both books helped me immensely.
 I look forward to working with you again."
 A.E.H Veenman “Dial QR for Murder” and “Prepped for the Kill”